 Sheikh Makhdum Mosque – Surprisingly, I didn’t see a lot of mosque in Bongao town proper.
 I discovered that Tawi Tawi is in fact home to varied religions.
 The most important mosque in Tawi-Tawi is Sheikh Makhdum Mosque situated in Simunul town, the first mosque in the Philippines built by Sheikh Karimul Makhdum.

 * I hired a tricycle to tour me around Bongao, a young Tausug boy who prefers to be called Andung- his last name, showed me around town together with the little cousin of his wife.
 He didn’t set a price, but for a half day tour I guess Php 600 would suffice.About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer with a background in Anthropology.
 In 2012, she quit her job to travel around the Philippines for 7 months.
 She has been to all 81 provinces in the Philippines.
-Her work has appeared in local and international publications.
-She was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
-And was the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
+Her work has appeared in local and international publications and she was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
+She is the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
 Follow her on Facebook , Twitter and Instagram.
 For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com. ***********************************************************

 Viewed 112267 times by 31461 viewers